darchipov/opendatalayer/README.md

 directly access the ODL via it's script API, unless you have some very special requirements.
 ODL is designed to be completely accessible via `data-odl-*` attributes (as described in detail in the [Events documentation](#simplified-markup-notation)).
-Also the call to `odl.init` is intentionally left out here.
-When using odl-builder the ODL is automatically initialized behind the scenes.
+Also the call to `odl.initialize` is intentionally left out here.
+When using [ODL Builder](#https://gitlab.gkh-setu.de/bsna/opendatalayer-builder) the ODL is automatically configured and initialized behind the scenes.

 All [API methods](#) are available either through the AMD module or the global `window._odlq` method queue ([more details about the method queue pattern](http://www.lognormal.com/blog/2012/12/12/the-script-loader-pattern/#the_method_queue_pattern)).